Liquid Crystal displays are replacing

 Pontypool, Ontario, Canada

-The “Touching the future” feature (March 2009, page 28) is timely.
+The “Touching the future” feature (page 28) is timely.
 The exciting Chrysler 200C interior reveals exacting clarity of design (which we humans call “beauty”) without sacrificing function, as empowered by the ascencioné Smart Touch capacitive pioneering technology.